holyjak/blog.jakubholy.net/README.md

 - Old WP pages
   - replace indented with fenced code blocks, add lang
   - 👎 /pages/-heroes/: the image should be on right and the text flow next to it, ie 2 columns
-  - 5--craft.md - make the Content items into links <> autolink headings
 - Look & feel:
    - re-enable support for cover images (commented out; need to pass remark its plugins in `gatsby-node`; perhaps move the code into a local plugin first)
    - desktop: show top pages, tag cloud, ...